MenuSkip to content

 June 20 at 7:00 PM

-Join local poets Jory Mickelson and Scott Ferry as they read from their debut collections, which explore issues of the body, landscape, family, and dissolution.
+Join local poets Jory Mickelson and Scott Ferry on Zoom as they read from their debut collections, which explore issues of the body, landscape, family, and dissolution.

 Jory Mickelson‘s Wilderness//Kingdom is a sensual exploration of the West, the road, and the body.
 Pastoral, spiritual and utterly sensuous, this debut book adds to the ever-more-robust tradition of queering the wild.
 It leads readers into the heart of the wilderness where they discover both tenderness and trouble.
 As Eduardo C. Corral says, “Wilderness//Kingdom is a remarkable and propulsive debut.”